plant-microct-tools/leaf-traits-microct/README.md

 `filename_`: This the filename and the name of the folder.
 Right now, it is setup so that the folder and the base file name are exactly the same.
 By base file name, I mean the first part of your naming convention, like `Carundinacea2004_0447_` which is the name of the folder and also exactly the same as in `Carundinacea2004_0447_GRID-8bit.tif`, the gridrec file name.

 `PHASE` and `GRID`: These are the threshold values for the phase contract image (also called paganin reconstruction).
-These values are the ones taken from the threshold menu (see image below), and imply in the program that all values between 0 and the value entered will be converted to white and the other values to black.
+These values are the ones taken from the threshold menu (see picture comparing gridrec and phase thresholding above), and imply in the program that all values between 0 and the value entered will be converted to white and the other values to black.
 In the picture below, the region in red will be the one that will be thresholded.
-As explained in [Théroux-Rancourt et al. (2017)](#references) and shown in the picture below, both gridrec and phase contrast thresholded images are combined together to make a binary image encompassing fine details around the cells and the bulk of the airspace.
+As explained in [Théroux-Rancourt et al. (2017)](#references) and shown in a picture above, both gridrec and phase contrast thresholded images are combined together to make a binary image encompassing fine details around the cells and the bulk of the airspace.
 Hence only one value is needed per reconstruction type in the command line.

 `'list,of,slices,in,imagej,1,2,3,4'`: This is the list of slices in ImageJ notation, i.e. with 1 being the first element.
 Needs to be between `''` and separated by commas.